-- (1) Neither Dr. Bruinsma nor Dr. Hausman received a cash salary for their services as Chairman and Acting President, Chief Executive Officer and Chief Financial Officer. - (2) Options to purchase 130,000 shares of common stock awarded to Dr. Bruinsma and options to purchase 50,000 shares of common stock awarded to Dr. Hausman as part of their 2004 board compensation. - (3) Mr. O'Donnell serves as a consultant to the Company. - (4) Options to purchase 100,000 shares of common stock were awarded to Mr. O'Donnell as part of his 2004 compensation. - (5) Options to purchase 500,000 shares of common stock awarded to Mr. Rogers and options to purchase 500,000 shares of common stock awarded to Ms. Ellis as part of their 2003 compensation. - (6) Options to purchase 400,000 shares of common stock awarded to Mr. Rogers and options to purchase 335,000 shares of common stock awarded to Ms. Ellis as part of their 2002 compensation.
+- (1) Neither Dr. Bruinsma nor Dr. Hausman received a cash salary for their services as Chairman and Acting President, Chief Executive Officer and Chief Financial Officer. - (2) Options to purchase 30,000 shares of common stock awarded to Dr. Bruinsma and options to purchase 50,000 shares of common stock awarded to Dr. Hausman as part of their 2004 board compensation.
+Dr. Bruinsma received 100,000 additional options in connection with services rendered while the Company was without a full time Chief Executive Officer. - (3) Mr. O'Donnell serves as a consultant to the Company. - (4) Options to purchase 100,000 shares of common stock were awarded to Mr. O'Donnell as part of his 2004 compensation. - (5) Options to purchase 500,000 shares of common stock awarded to Mr. Rogers and options to purchase 500,000 shares of common stock awarded to Ms. Ellis as part of their 2003 compensation. - (6) Options to purchase 400,000 shares of common stock awarded to Mr. Rogers and options to purchase 335,000 shares of common stock awarded to Ms. Ellis as part of their 2002 compensation.